stetai352/ANN-for-PDEs/README.md

   - `problem_definition.py` defines the specific problem to be investigated
 - `bcaOutline.md` contains the outline for the bachelor's thesis paper
 - `results.md` contains some key findings from reviewing the log files

+- `ann_for_pdes_jupyter.ipynb`contains the code that has been executed on https://jupyterhub.uni-muenster.de/ to obtain the renders of exemplary solutions.

+This project will be accessible at least until May 12th 2027.